 BRF is a widely-held company with securities trading on the São Paulo (B3 – BRFS3) and New York (Level III ADRs -BRFS) stock exchanges.
 Given its presence in two markets, the Company’s financial statements comply with international accounting principles (IFRS) and the Financial Report Internal Control System (SCIRF) based on the Sarbanes-Oxley (SOX) Act.

 Quarterly, the Board of Directors meets for decision-making and approves the Company’s results which are presented publicly quarterly.
-In addition to the Audit Committee, established by the bylaws and the Fiscal Council permanently established, the Company has Advisory Committees, which are: Strategy, Fusions & Acquisitions and Markets, Finance and Risk Policy, People, Organization and Culture, Governance and Sustainability, Marketing.
+In addition to the Audit Committee, established by the bylaws and the Fiscal Council permanently established, the Company has Advisory Committees, which are: Finance and Risk Management; Strategy and Marketing; People, Governance, Organization and Culture; Quality and Sustainability.